 Unholy Nuke: Death Ripple damages all non-undead units on the battlefield.
 Unholy Word from V does the same, but also excludes demons.

-Curse of the Netherworld, the ultimate ability of the Blood-aligned Reaper in VI, does considerable damage to all living stacks and heals all undead stacks at the same time.
+Curse of the Netherworld, the ultimate ability of the Blood-aligned Reaper class for Necromancers in VI, does considerable damage to all living stacks and heals all undead stacks at the same time.

 Unwitting Pawn: From the fifth game: Isabel.
 She's the pawn of twoplansin the same game.
 The people of Ashan in the sixth game.